Nephrotic Syndrome

 Occurrence of Nephrotic Syndrome

 Nephrotic syndrome is the most common kidney problem in children around the world.
 According to reports, its incidence rate is 2-7/100,000 children.
-This syndrome often affects Asians and Africans suggests that environmental and genetic factors can be the major contributors.
+This syndrome often affects Asians and Africans suggesting that environmental and genetic factors can be the major contributors.

 Some common signs and symptoms of nephrotic syndrome are: